hasura/graphql-serverless/aws-lambda-nodejs/README.md

 NOTE: You may have to edit the GraphQL URL in the playground to reflect the right endpoint ( same as the URL in the browser ).

+## Connection Pooling

+As discussed in the main [readme](../README.md), without connection pooling our GraphQL backend will not scale at the same rate as serverless invocations.
+With Postgres, we can add a standalone connection pooler like [pgBouncer](https://pgbouncer.github.io/) to accomplish this.

+Deploying pgBouncer requires an EC2 instance.
+Provision an EC2 instance and setup pgBouncer on it as per the instructions [here](https://www.datachomp.com/archives/getting-started-with-pgbouncer/).
+In the pgBouncer config, change your `default_pool_size` to an appropriate value like `100`.

+Now, change your `POSTGRES_CONNECTION_STRING` in your lambda function to your pgBouncer instance.
+And, everything should just work!

+#### Results

+Without pgBouncer:

+1. 100 req/sec : 86% error rate
+2. 1000 req/sec: 92% error rate

+With pgBouncer:

+1. 100 req/sec : 0% error rate
+2. 1000 req/sec: 0% error rate